madsbg/aoc-2023/README.md

-# Advent of Code 2023
+# :christmas_tree::candle: Advent of Code 2023 :candle::christmas_tree:

-My solutions to [Advent of Code 2023](https://adventofcode.com/2023).
+:snowman::snowflake: My solutions to [Advent of Code 2023](https://adventofcode.com/2023)

 Feel free to get inspired 😄

+View the [Leaderboard](https://adventofcode.com/2023/leaderboard/private/view/3420773) :star::star:

+---

+Please be aware that you run the code at you own risk :beetle: